Have you ever gone through an unexpected job loss?

-Losing your job is a traumatic experience.
+Losing your job can be a traumatic experience.

-You lose your income and benefits, sense of security and job identity all at once.
+You lose your income and benefits, sense of security, and job identity all at once.
 You may have workplace friends you’ve seen every day for years.
 The morning after you get laid off, everything’s changed.

 It’s important to take some steps to help ensure your financial survival – the sooner the better.

 Here’s how to start your 5-step plan for surviving a job loss:

 Step 1.
 Find out what you have to work with

 Go to the website of your state employment office, and estimate your unemployment benefits (or go to the state employment office).

 Add up your assets, such as checking and brokerage accounts.
 Make another list with your other income, such as your spouse’s salary, and your expenses.

 Step 2.
 Estimate your taxes for the year.

 When you only work part of a year, but you had income tax withheld as if you were working the entire year, you may have had too much withheld.